-Program Overview: Over 300 households in Bedford, N.Y., took the Bedford 2020 Meatless Monday challenge as part of a larger community 2020 Climate Action Plan.
+Program overview: Over 300 households in Bedford, New York, took the Bedford 2020 Meatless Monday challenge as part of a larger community 2020 Climate Action Plan.
 The Johns Hopkins Center for a Livable Future and Meatless Monday provided the Bedford 2020 program with science-based and promotional materials to raise awareness of meat production’s impact on the environment and personal health.

 Objective: Use Meatless Monday to promote plant-based eating and reduce carbon emissions as part of a larger community sustainability initiative.